|Major Groups > Boletes > Edulis Group > Boletus cf. edulis|

 No, "cf" doesn't stand for "chicken fried," even though I am writing this in the Midwest (where, for the uninitiated, we actually have a popular meal called "chicken fried steak").
 It's a mycological convention that abbreviates a Latin verb for "compare" (conferre)

 Maybe it's Boletus edulis, the well-known, classic European species.
-Like the European mushroom, our eastern North American version has a tacky, bald cap--and, like the European species, it is usually found under spruces (especially Norway spruce, which is a European import), though it is occasionally found under other conifers or even hardwoods.
+Like the European mushroom, our eastern North American version has a tacky, bald cap—and, like the European species, it is usually found under spruces (especially Norway spruce, which is a European import), though it is occasionally found under other conifers or even hardwoods.
 The cap color, however, is consistently what I would call "orangish brown" or "cinnamon," while the European species is simply brown.
-For examples of the color difference, compare the photos and drawings here and on the Boletus edulis page--and compare European and North American photos on Roger Phillips's page for the species (North American collections have blue backgrounds; European collections have gray backgrounds).
+For examples of the color difference, compare the photos and drawings here and on the Boletus edulis page.

 A throng of roughly similar North American species constitutes the North American Boletus edulis group, but most are fairly easily separated from the mushroom described here on the basis of geography and/or physical features.

 Ecology: Mycorrhizal with conifers, especially spruces (especially Norway spruce), and, reportedly, occasionally with hardwoods; growing alone, scattered, or gregariously; summer and fall; distribution uncertain, but possibly limited to northeastern North America.
 In my area (central Illinois), I have never found the mushroom I am describing here; I have seen it only in Pennsylvania and in northern Michigan.
 The illustrated mushrooms are from Pennsylvania and Québec.

 Cap: 6–10 cm; convex in the button stage, becoming broadly convex to nearly flat; greasy to sticky when fresh; bald; light to dark orangish brown; often somewhat paler toward the margin.

 Pore Surface: Whitish and "stuffed" at first; becoming pale yellow and eventually olive yellow; not bruising; at maturity with 2–3 round pores per mm; tubes to 2 cm deep.